-Argentina goalkeeper Romero out of World Cup
+Guzman to replace injured Romero in Argentina squad

-BUENOS AIRES (Reuters) - Argentina goalkeeper Sergio Romero will miss the World Cup in Russia after suffering a knee injury, the country’s football federation (AFA) said on Tuesday.
+BUENOS AIRES (Reuters) - Goalkeeper Nahuel Guzman was called into Argentina’s World Cup squad on Tuesday as a replacement for Sergio Romero after the Manchester United player was cut from the team with a knee injury, the country’s football federation (AFA) said.

-“The Manchester United player today suffered a joint (injury) in his right knee that requires surgery,” the AFA said on their website.

-The 31-year-old Romero was expected to be first choice for Argentina but that role could now go to Chelsea keeper Willy Caballero or River Plate’s uncapped Franco Armani, both of whom were included in coach Jorge Sampaoli’s squad on Monday.
+Guzman, who plays for Mexican side Tigres, joins Chelsea’s Willy Caballero and uncapped River Plate stopper Franco Armani in Argentina’s 23-man squad for Russia.

+Coach Jorge Sampaoli took just minutes to decide on Guzman after Romero’s exclusion was announced on Tuesday.

 The loss of the experienced Romero is a serious blow to a country that has struggled defensively in recent friendlies, losing 4-2 to Nigeria and 6-1 to Spain.

+Guzman, the 32-year old former Newell’s Old Boys keeper, has won three league titles in three years with Tigres and been capped six times for the national side but just once since 2015, in last summer’s 6-0 friendly win over Singapore.

-Sampaoli will expect to have a replacement before Argentina’s farewell friendly against Haiti at Boca Juniors’ ground on May 29.
+He will form part of the squad for Argentina’s farewell friendly against Haiti at Boca Juniors’ ground on May 29.

 The twice world champions and runnersup four years ago in Brazil also play Israel on June 9 before heading to Russia where they have been drawn in Group D with Iceland, Croatia and Nigeria.

-Reporting by Simon Evans in Burton on Trent, England; Editing by Toby Davis / Ian Ransom
+Reporting by Simon Evans in Burton on Trent, England and Ramiro Scandolo in Buenos Aires; Writing by Andrew Downie; Editing by Toby Davis / Ian Ransom